venom1204/venom1204.github.io/_posts/2026-05-31-third-week.md

 ---

-This week involved a strong mix of API consistency improvements, documentation refinement, and design discussions around user-facing behavior.
+This week involved a strong mix of consistency improvements, documentation refinement, and design discussions around user-facing behavior.
 Looking forward to continuing work on both usability and internal consistency across the `data.table` ecosystem.